pellcorp/creality-wiki/docs/grumpyscreen.md

 # GrumpyScreen

-GrumpyScreen is our fork of the wonderful GuppyScreen from ballaswag that we have continually refined and enhanced to be tightly integrated with Simple AF, although its also possible to run this on Helper Script too.
+GrumpyScreen is our fork of the wonderful GuppyScreen from ballaswag that we have continually refined and enhanced to be tightly integrated with Simple AF, although it's also possible to run this on Helper Script too.

+## Configuration

+Recently we migrated to a klipper style config file which you can edit directly from the config directory in fluidd or mainsail, look for the file `grumpyscreen.cfg`, now that its a flat file, config overrides will be fully supported for retaining all your customisations including custom fans, leds, monitored sensors etc.

-### Grumpyscreen Factory Reset
+## Grumpyscreen Factory Reset

-It is also possible to initiate a factory reset from the settings menu (the cog) of Grumpyscreen.
+It is possible to initiate a factory reset from the settings menu (the cog) of Grumpyscreen.

 ![image](assets/images/grumpyscreen_factory_reset.png)